benbarden/jewelcms/README.md

 Jewel is built in PHP and uses jQuery, Twig and Bootstrap.

-Jewel aims to provide a lightweight alternative to more mainstream products, such as WordPress and Drupal.

 # A brief history

 Jewel CMS is a fork of Injader 2.5.0.
 The work that was originally intended for Injader v3 has been repackaged as